 14 Incredible Places to Visit If You Need Peace and Relaxation

 No matter where you go in the world, you’re bound to find a place that’s dedicated to your personal tranquility.
-And you don’t have to settle for lounging on a beach — though there are plenty of relaxing beaches you can check out from Bali to Hawaii and back again.
-Finding relaxation can come in many forms, from captivating waterfalls in Costa Rica to the magnificent fjords of Norway or the quaint villages of France, a relaxing vacation is just a few clicks away.
+And you don’t have to settle for lounging on a beach, though there are plenty of relaxing beaches you can check out from Bali to Hawaii and back again.
+Relaxation comes in many forms, from captivating waterfalls in Costa Rica to the magnificent fjords of Norway to the quaint villages of France.

 Lumahai Beach, Kauai, Hawaii